reflex-dev/reflex-web/blog/2024-11-19-microsoft-azure-authentication.md

 ## Putting it all together

 The full code is shown below.
 In this final code we have broken the app down into two different pages, with our state class in `azure_auth/azure_auth/auth/core.py` and the pages in `azure_auth/azure_auth/azure_auth.py`.

+Overall the final workflow is as follows:

+1. The user lands on the home page (localhost:3000) while not logged in.
+2. This runs the `require_auth` event handler and then the `redirect_sso` event handler.
+3. This redirects the user to the Microsoft sign-in page.
+4. After the user completes the Microsoft sign-in, they are redirected back to the `/callback` page based on the `redirect_uri`.
+5. The `callback` event handler is called, which parses out info sent back from Microsoft and validates it and stores it in `_token` and `_access_token`.
+6. The user is then redirected back to the home page based on the `login_redirect`.
+7. The `require_auth` event handler is called again, but this time the user is authenticated and the page renders.
+8. As the `check_auth` computed var inside of the `rx.cond` returns `True`, the `auth_view` component is rendered, displaying the user's name.
+9. On logout the `logout` event handler sets `self._token` to an empty dictionary and redirects to Microsoft logout page which forces the everything about the login state to be invalid.

 ```python
 # azure_auth/azure_auth/auth/core.py